 WOMEN’S RED TENT

-2-5:30pm The Red Tent ‘Lounge’–soak in our outdoor hot tub and afterwards get swaddle-wrapped in the Red Tent, enjoying the delicious experience of dozing off, ending with a body-blessing by Therese.
-This is also an opportunity to hang out, walk the land, chat with other women, eat and just “be.”
+12noon-3:30pm The Red Tent ‘Lounge’–soak in our outdoor hot tub and afterwards get swaddle-wrapped in the Red Tent, enjoying the delicious experience of dozing off, ending with a body-blessing by Therese.
+This is also an opportunity to hang out, walk the land, chat with other women.
+A light lunch will be provided.

 What to Bring:

 *Flannel sheet if you want to experience an after-soak “wrap”

 *Food to contribute to the snack table and/or the evening potluck if you choose to stay.
 A light lunch is provided.

 More about what usually happens in the evening session of the Sacred Groves Red Tent: Our Red Tent is inspired by and includes exercises/visualizations from the book Wild Feminine, written by Tami Lynn Kent, as well as songs and prayers gathered by Therese and Tere from women’s mysteries traditions of the Si.Si.Wiss Medicine ways (an indigenous spiritual path from the peoples of the Salish Sea) and from Sobonfu Some, Thérèse’s mentor from Burkina Faso Africa.